xcape-io/RelayProp/README.md

 * Merge PyRelaySettings and PyRelayControl in one app PyRelay
 * Add MPC23017 support
 * Add Mega without bridge support
+* Make Pi to Mega and reverse easier for user

 <hr>